lemerafael/sky/README.md

 ## TODOs

-## Security vulnerability
-- Correct vulnerability by exposing password in users endpoint.
-It is a bad practice to expose the password, but the input UserDTO was used for easiness.

 ## Testing for Users
 - Implement create tests with missing data
 - Implement create tests with extra data